 What is Metal?

-A chemical element that is malleable, ductile, a good conductor of heat and electricity, lustrous and fusible is known as metal.
-Metals have several physicals as well as chemical properties.
+A chemical element that is malleable, ductile, a good conductor of heat and electricity, and lustrous and fusible is known as metal.
+Metals have several physical as well as chemical properties.

 They are used in various areas and are found naturally.
 They exist in large quantities, and some metals are even volatile, for example, sodium.

-A metal can either be an alloy or a chemical element, or even a molecular compound.
+A metal can be an alloy, a chemical element, or even a molecular compound.
 The first metal that was discovered was copper.
 Copper being extremely distinctive, has properties like high weight and malleability.

-At some archaeological sites in Anatolia, ancient ironware excavations were found, which included some pieces of steel, which is an alloy of carbon and iron.
+At some archaeological sites in Anatolia, ancient ironware excavations were found, including some pieces of steel, an alloy of carbon and iron.

-In Toledo, Spain, some workers even made sword from steel that was used in wars.
-Other safety gears were also made from metal for the protection of the warriors.
+In Toledo, Spain, some workers even made swords from steel that was used in wars.
+Other safety gear was also made from metal for the protection of the warriors.

 There are several examples of metals that can be used in a lot of areas.
 Various products are manufactured by using different metals because of their distinctive properties and compositions.

-Metals are in use right from ancient times.
+Metals have been in use right from ancient times.
 Depending on their discoveries and properties, appropriate use is done by us, and we benefit a lot because of that.

 Main Differences Between Steel and Metal